-Second, a patient must be a resident of New Jersey and lastly, the patient must be given a valid medical diagnosis by a New Jersey healthcare professional who is enrolled with the state’s medicinal marijuana program.
+Second, a patient must be a resident of NJ and lastly, the patient must be given a valid medical diagnosis by a New Jersey healthcare professional who is enrolled with the state’s medicinal marijuana program.

 Orders for cannabis are filled at one of the Alternative Treatment Centers (ATC) in New Jersey that has a state license.
 Patients can also register cargivers to make purchases on their behalf if they are unable to travel to an ATC.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in New Jersey?

 Yes, unfortunately.
 While some states firmly support the freedom of citizens to keep and bear guns, New Jersey abides by federal law.

 The federal government in the United States is adamantly opposed to gun ownership and cannabis use.
 It makes no difference to them whether cannabis is used medicinally or recreationally.

 People who possess both cannabis and firearms may face hefty fines and penalties, which is a serious violation in the US.